-To determine how well schools in states across the US were implementing these or similar practices, the Center for American Progress published a report on the state of civics education in America; the authors analyzed civics education requirements for all 50 states and the District of Columbia (Jeffrey & Sargrad, 2019; see Table 1, pg.
-4 for details).
+To determine how well schools in states across the US were implementing these or similar practices, the Center for American Progress published a report on the state of civics education in America; the authors analyzed civics education requirements for all 50 states and the District of Columbia (Jeffrey & Sargrad, 2019).
+See the table on pages 73-4 as a reference.
 Six measures were used to assess the degree to which states adhere to certain curricular and assessment practices identified as factors that help to educate and engage young voters.

-- Civics or US government courses offered - Minimum number of credits required for graduation - Mean score on the Advanced Placement exam for US government and politics - Community service requirement - Civics exam - Five key elements of curriculum offered, including: - 1) an explanation or comparison of democracy - 2) the U.S. Constitution and Bill of Rights - 3) public participation - 4) information on state and local voting rules - 5) media literacy and the role and influence of media
+- Civics or US government courses offered

+- Minimum number of credits required for graduation

+- Mean score on the Advanced Placement exam for US government and politics

+- Community service requirement

+- Civics exam

+- Five key elements of curriculum offered, including:

+1) an explanation or comparison of democracy

+2) the U.S. Constitution and Bill of Rights

+- 3) public participation

+- 4) information on state and local voting rules

+- 5) media literacy and the role and influence of media